David Hovorka: Club career

-Loan to Hradec Králové
+Loan moves to Hradec Králové and Viktoria Žižkov

-In January 2014, he moved to Czech National Football League team Hradec Králové on loan with an option to buy.
+In January 2014, Hovorka moved to Czech National Football League team Hradec Králové on loan with an option to buy.
 He made his professional league debut on 21 March 2013 in a 1–1 away draw against České Budějovice.
-He appeared in only seven league matches, returning to Sparta at the end of the season.
+Hovorka appeared in only seven league matches, returning to Sparta at the end of the season.

-Loan to Viktoria Žižkov

-For the 2014–15 season, he moved on loan to another second-tier club, Viktoria Žižkov, for one year.
+In the 2014–15 season, he moved on another loan to fellow second-tier club, Viktoria Žižkov, for one year.
 He appeared in 29 league matches, scoring no goals.

-Liberec
+Slovan Liberec

-In summer 2015, he signed a three-year deal with the Czech First League side Liberec.
+In summer 2015, Hovorka signed a three-year contract with the Czech First League side Liberec.
 He made his First League debut for them on 27 July in a 4–2 home win against Mladá Boleslav.
 He scored his first professional league goals on 11 May 2016 in a 4–3 home win against Zlín.
 With Liberec, he played in the Europa League group stage in two consecutive years.